 Marijuana has a fairly low addiction potential, especially when compared to other highly addictive drugs like heroin, cocaine, and even cigarettes.
 Marijuana use disorders typically involve dependency.
 Your brain produces natural endocannabinoid neurotransmitters that are used for various functions.

 If you were to smoke enough marijuana, your brain might start to produce less of its own natural chemicals and begin to rely on the chemicals introduced by marijuana.
 Plus, excessive use can make you less sensitive to those chemicals.
 Stopping abruptly can produce withdrawal symptoms that can be telltale signs of marijuana dependence.

 - Physical discomfort

 While unlikely, addiction to marijuana is possible, especially with street-level marijuana increasing in potency.
-If you or a loved one is struggling with some addiction there are some physical and behavioral signs that you may be able to notice in yourself or others.
+If you or a loved one is struggling with addiction, you may be able to notice some physical and behavioral signs in yourself or others.
 Marijuana addiction symptoms include:

 - Isolationism and withdrawal from normal activities

 - Compulsive drug seeking

 - Connecting with a new circle of unhealthy friendships

 With the rise in marijuana availability, it’s important to keep these marijuana addiction symptoms in mind.
 If you or a loved one is struggling with addiction, help is available.